dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 ## Visual Studio

 - Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
-The Community version is completely free.
+The Community edition is available free of charge.

 Visual Studio 2019 installation process:
 - It's recommended to use 'Workloads' installation approach.
 The following are the minimum requirements: